 It’s no secret – the “before and after” photo gallery on a plastic surgery website is one of the most popular features.
 It’s an important way to sort out the good surgeons from the not-so-good ones.
 But it’s essential to know what to really look for in a set of photos.
 In today’s blog, I’ll give you a few suggestions on how to do this.

-Step 2: In this group of patients, identify both the results you like, and the results you don’t care for.
+Step 2: In this group of patients, identify both the results you like and the results you don’t care for.
 Ask yourself “why”, in both groups – what is it, in particular, about a certain photo that appeals to you.
 What is it about a certain photo that is displeasing?
 Was it something the patient had prior to surgery?
 Or was it a result of surgery?

-Step 3: Make yourself a collection of these photos – so that you can take them to the consultation(s) and discuss with your potential plastic surgeon.
+Step 3: Make yourself a collection of these photos – so that you can take them to the consultation(s) and discuss them with your potential plastic surgeon.
 It’s often handy to load these on your smartphone or tablet.

 Start by critically analyzing the photo – is it a matched pair with the “before” photo?
-The after photo should have patients in the same pose, with the same lighting, with similar image sizes, color of background, and patient clothing as the before photo.
+The after photo should have patients in the same pose, with the same lighting, with similar image sizes, the color of the background, and patient clothing as the before photo.
 Anything different can be distracting or confusing to evaluate.
 For facial photos, there should not be an obvious change in hairstyle, facial expression, or make-up between the before and after shots.

 Step 1: Judge the result on its overall beauty & attractiveness.
 Do you think the result is attractive?
 Natural?
 Is it something you would like for yourself?
 Or do you find yourself finding issues about the result?
 If you’re not happy with the photo, chances are you might not be happy with a similar surgical result!
-It’s important to pick a surgeon whose ideals of beauty are similar to your own.
+It’s important to pick a surgeon who’s ideals of beauty are similar to your own.

 Step 2: Check the scars.
 Are they neat & tidy?
 Are they hidden in natural folds and contours?
 If you can’t see a scar, ask yourself (and the surgeon) why that is.
 For example, if you’re looking at a facelift, the hair should be pulled back, so you can see the ear area (where the scars are) clearly.